Introduction

 Fair trade coffee providers are suppliers that source coffee beans from producers who adhere to fair trade standards—ensuring fair wages, safe working conditions, and environmental sustainability.

 These providers typically hold certifications from organizations like Fair Trade USA, Fairtrade International, or the World Fair Trade Organization.
 They range from large distributors offering fair trade blends to small roasters specializing in single-origin certified beans.
 For foodservice businesses, choosing a provider means balancing cost, quality, and ethical impact.
-According to Fair Trade USA, sales of fair trade certified coffee grew by 12% in 2024, reflecting increasing consumer demand for ethical sourcing [Fair Trade USA, 2024 Market Report].
+De acordo com relatórios recentes do setor de the 2024 Fair Trade USA Market Report, sales of fair trade certified coffee grew by 12%, reflecting increasing consumer demand for ethical sourcing.
+Meanwhile, a 2023 study by the Specialty Coffee Association found that 34% of consumers would pay more for certified fair trade coffee, but only if they trust the label.

 Not all fair trade coffee providers are equal—certification depth, transparency, and taste profiles vary widely.